Getting Around Nepal: The Journey of a Lifetime

 Packing List

-• Hiking boots: Carry comfortable hiking boots wearing which, you can walk any kind of hiking trail.
+• Hiking boots: Carry comfortable hiking boots wearing which you can wear while walking any kind of hiking trail.
+Break them in before arrival.

-• Dry towel: Carry a dry towel keeping hygiene in mind.
+• Dry towel: Carry a dry towel, keeping hygiene in mind.
 Use your own towel and do not let others use your personal towel.
+Microfiber/quick-dry essential.

-• Mask: Weak mask during your visit to Nepal.
+• Mask: Weara mask during your visit to Nepal.
 Wear it, especially where there is a crowd.
+Essential for Kathmandu dust and motorbike pollution.

 • Sanitizer: Keep a sanitizer handy so you don’t have to hover around to find a basin to wash your hands.